 It takes moxie to rock the world for four decades, and Eddie Van Halen had it!

 Moxie is innately talented.

 Though he could not read music, Eddie Van Halen was an innately talented musician.
-He took piano lessons from an early age but played by ear and by watching his teacher’s hands and imitating the movement.
+He took piano lessons from an early age but played by ear, watching his teacher’s hands and imitating the movement.
 He taught himself to play guitar by listening to albums.

 He would shut himself away for hours alone in hotel rooms playing into a tape recorder, exploring new ideas.
 He mastered “tapping,” playing with both hands on the neck of the guitar, creating stunning, complex arpeggios that seem impossible for a single guitarist to achieve.

 “I think he’s the Mozart of our generation,” claims Wolfgang Van Halen, son of Eddie and a musician in his own right.